Dr. Wendy R. Hood

 The questions that we address in my lab largely focus on the critical periods of growth, reproduction, and senescence.
 Differences in performance during these periods are intriguing because of their direct impacts on fitness.
 I maintain an active laboratory with a post-doc, grad students and undergraduates.
 You can learn more about the current research projects that we're working on in 'the Hood' under Research.

-Post-doctoral Fellow and Graduate Students
+Post-doctoral Fellows and Graduate Students

-Post-doctoral fellow; started in January 2019
+Post-doctoral fellow; started in January 2022

 Education: